matt-oakes/homelab/README.md

 Ensures the correct IP address is set on the domain DNS records to ensure that the VPN works correctly.

-### Pihole

-Used to run a local DNS cache which also handles the routing to the internal only domains for all the services, via Caddy.

-We also configure it to block domains on an adlist for just some clients to avoid disruption.

 ### Wireguard VPN Server

 Used to remotely connect to the internal home network from anywhere else.